iliapopov17/iliapopov17.github.io/_portfolio/portfolio-6.md

 ## Much more to be disclosured soon:
 - Whole Genome and Pangenome Analyses
-- 16S Amplicon Analysis
+- 16S Amplicon Analysis (soon)
+- Phylogenomics
 - Maybe someday HiC...?

-## Phylogenetics 🌳
+## 04 Phylogenetics 🌳

-In the [Phylogenetics folder](https://github.com/iliapopov17/NGS-Data-Analysis-Manual/tree/main/04_Phylogenetics) there is a complete pipeline of simple research in phylogenetics, from working with NCBI (and other databases) to building trees, evaluating them, and getting some worthwhile results.
+In the [Phylogenetics folder](https://github.com/iliapopov17/NGS-Handbook/tree/main/04_Phylogenetics) there is a complete pipeline of simple research in phylogenetics, from working with NCBI (and other databases) to building trees, evaluating them, and getting some worthwhile results.

-## Genomic Variation Analysis 🧬
+## 02 Genomic Variation Analysis 🧬

-In the [Genomic Variation Analysis folder](https://github.com/iliapopov17/NGS-Data-Analysis-Manual/tree/main/02_Genomic_Variation_Analysis) there is a detailed guide how to conduct studies on Variant Calling using `fastqc`, `trimmomatic`, `bwa`, `samtools`, `abra2`, `bcftools`, `snpEff` & `SnpSift`
+In the [Genomic Variation Analysis folder](https://github.com/iliapopov17/NGS-Handbook/tree/main/02_Genomic_Variation_Analysis) there is a detailed guide how to conduct studies on Variant Calling using `fastqc`, `trimmomatic`, `bwa`, `samtools`, `abra2`, `bcftools`, `snpEff` & `SnpSift`

-## Quality Control of raw data 💎
+## 01 Quality Control of raw data 💎

-In the [Quality Control folder](https://github.com/iliapopov17/NGS-Data-Analysis-Manual/tree/main/01_Quality_Control) there is a detailed guide how to conduct quality control of raw data using `fastqc` and `trimmomatic`.
+In the [Quality Control folder](https://github.com/iliapopov17/NGS-Handbook/tree/main/01_Quality_Control) there is a detailed guide how to conduct quality control of raw data using `fastqc` and `trimmomatic`.